-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

 Looking forward to the eventual end of the war, von der Leyen repeated earlier statements that Ukraine “belongs to the European family,” but stopped short of saying the country would be offered EU members candidate status.

-Ukrainian president Volodymyr Zelenskiy formally submitted a request to join the European trade club in April, which is currently under consideration.
-A statement on the application is expected in June, but fast track membership is very unlikely.
-Several prominent European voices have poured cold water on any aspirations Kyiv may have of joining the EU anytime soon.
+Ukrainian President Volodymyr Zelenskiy formally submitted a request to join the European trade club in April, which is currently under consideration.
+A statement on the application is expected in June, but fast-track membership is very unlikely.
+Several prominent European voices have poured cold water on any aspirations Kyiv might have of joining the EU anytime soon.

-“Ukraine's full EU membership might take 15 or 20 years,” French Minister for European Affairs Clement Bonn said earlier the same week.
+“Ukraine's full EU membership might take 15 or 20 years,” French Minister for European Affairs Clement Bon said earlier the same week.

 Bon’s comments follow on from French President Emmanuel Macron, who said that Ukraine should not be offered EU membership at all but that a new European Alliance for Ukraine and other countries is still knocking at the door.

-The new, less formal grouping of like-minded countries invested into European values, would allow it to become more involved in European affairs but stop short of the full range of benefits like borderless movement of goods, labour and capital.
-Membership criteria would be based on geography and a shared set of values, and the new union’s oversight could include political coordination, collective security, and energy, Macron later told reporters last week.
+The new, less formal grouping of like-minded countries invested in European values would allow it to become more involved in European affairs but stop short of the full range of benefits like borderless movement of goods, labour and capital.
+Membership criteria would be based on geography and a shared set of values, and the new union’s oversight could include political co-ordination, collective security and energy, Macron later told reporters last week.

 Marshall plan